shmorri/docs-casa-prod/3.1.4/source/developer/ldap-data.md

         .stream().findFirst().orElse(null);
 ```

 Pay special attention to line 3: it executes a search for `Client` instances that "look like" `client` variable.
-Search is performed in the subtree reference by `ldapService.getClientsDn()` (which is `ou=clients,o=...,o=gluu`). `client` has only set its `inum` only, so the underlying LDAP filter generated for the search will account for:
+Search is performed in the subtree referenced by `ldapService.getClientsDn()` (ie. `ou=clients,o=...,o=gluu`). `client` has only set its `inum`, so the underlying LDAP filter generated for the search will account for:

-- Entries with the right structural class (ie. `oxAuthClient` of LDAP schema)
+- Entries with the right structural class (`oxAuthClient` of LDAP schema)
 - Entries whose `inum` attribute matches the value of `id` variable

 Since `find` method returns a `List`, in line 4 we try to retrieve just the first item: Due to this search being performed using the client's unique identifier, the list could have zero or one elements.